Updated: July 3, 2019

 Americans trust the pharmaceutical industry to create drugs that are safe and effective.
-When big drug companies breach that trust, they can cause real harm to patients and their families.
-Large settlements against drug companies obtained by pharmaceutical lawyers provide restitution to those harmed by the negligence or willful acts of pharmaceutical companies and deter those companies from cutting corners or making other decisions that put people like you at risk.
+When companies breach that trust, they can cause real harm to patients and their families.
+Large settlements from these drug companies provide restitution to the victims and deter those companies from making decisions that put people at risk.

-Lawsuits involving pharmaceutical companies have yielded some of the largest settlements in U.S. history.
-Many of these lawsuits have involved deceptive practices used by pharmaceutical companies to market drugs for purposes the Food and Drug Administration hasn’t approved.
-Physicians in the U.S. may prescribe off-label uses of drugs if they believe it is in the best interests of their patients, but pharmaceutical companies are prohibited from marketing their products for off-label uses.
+Pharmaceutical lawsuits have yielded some of the largest settlements in U.S. history.
+Many of these lawsuits have involved manufacturers’ use of deceptive practices to promote drug uses not approved by the Food and Drug Administration (FDA).
+Physicians can prescribe drugs for off-label, but pharmaceutical companies are prohibited from marketing them that way.

 GlaxoSmithKline Fraud Case

-The largest pharmaceutical lawsuit settlement of all time was reached in 2012, when GlaxoSmithKline agreed to pay $3 billion—$2 billion in civil penalties and $1 billion in criminal fines—regarding fraud concerning its sale of antidepressants for uses unapproved by the FDA and failure to report safety information about a diabetes drug.
+The largest pharmaceutical lawsuit settlement of all time was reached in 2012 when GlaxoSmithKline agreed to pay $3 billion ($2 billion in civil penalties and $1 billion in criminal fines).
+The lawsuit involved the fraudulent sale of antidepressants for unapproved uses and failure to report safety information about a diabetes drug.
 The settlement also covered claims of improper marketing of several other drugs.

-The lawsuit involved some of GlaxoSmithKline’s best-selling drugs—Paxil, Wellbutrin, and Avandia, among others.
+The drugs at the center of the suit were some of GlaxoSmithKline’s best sellers—Paxil, Wellbutrin, and Avandia, among others.

-Former employees of the company blew the whistle on the company’s wrongful practices, which involved paying doctors to promote its drugs for use among children and for use in treating conditions they weren’t cleared for treating by the FDA.
-The employees also said the company failed to report data concerning heart risks posed by the anti-diabetes drug Avandia.
+Former employees blew the whistle on wrongful practices like paying doctors to promote its antidepressants for use among children and for unapproved purposes.
+They also alleged concealment of data showing heart risks posed by the anti-diabetes drug Avandia.